hpsaturn/espnow-joystick/README.md

 # ESPNow Joystick

-Abstraccion of ESP-Now and Protocol Buffers to have improved joystick for any kind of hardware, with a simple callback implementation.
+Abstraction of ESP-Now and Protocol Buffers to have improved joystick for any kind of hardware, with a simple callback implementations.

 <table>
   <tr>